kammradt/tutorial-express-mongodb/README.md

   console.log(`We have erros!: ${failed}`) // 7.
 })
 ```
 > 1. Now we are verifying if our object was successfully saved on our database.
 If everything was fine, we will receive a `saved` object that is a `Text` object with an `ID` and same fields that we give to it previously.
+At this moment, this information is present in our database.
 > 2. This will show our `saved` object.
+This is a Javascript variable that represents our saved object from the database.
-> 3. Fro this `saved` object, we are getting the ID that the database generated and saving it on `idOfSavedText`.
+> 3. From this `saved` object, we are getting the ID that the database generated and saving it on `idOfSavedText`.
+This is an unique identifier that every `Text` that we have will have, and we can find any `Text` if we know its `ID`
 > 4. This is the function that does the job of searching a object by id: `Text.findById(...)` and we agora gonna use it to find the object that we saved some seconds ago.
 > 5. If everything was fine, we will receibe the same object as we had before with `saved`.
 > 6. If this was a real app, maybe a user was trying to find an object and search for the wrong id, so it will return an error.